HappyFrowl/documentation/Linux/SystemAdministration.md

 * **For RHEL-based distros:**
   * 0. Halt
-  * 1. single user mode
+  * 1. single user mode - aka rescue mode
-  * 2. multi user, no net
+  * 2. multi user, no network
-  * 3. mutli user, with net
+  * 3. mutli user, with network
   * 4. nothing
   * 5. multi user GUI
   * 6. reboot

 ### **Boot Targets**
-* Boot targets are the modern equivalent of runlevels used in systemd
+* Boot targets are the modern equivalent of runlevels,
+  * They are used in systemd
   * More flexible and descriptive way of managing system states
   * Boot targets are particularly useful when troubleshooting the system, especially when it does not want to boot properly.
   * Some targets are isolatable which ameans that you can use them to defined the state your system should be started in